June 2025 Legislation/Litigation Update

 United States v Duarte

 A three-judge panel of the Ninth Circuit Court of Appeals had ruled in May, 2023, that Mr. Duarte should not be denied second amendment rights even though he is a convicted felon.
 The charge was non-violent and did not demonstrate that he is a danger to others.
 The Ninth Circuit has voted to re-hear the case En Banc.
 This vacates the ruling of the three-judge panel, and the case will be completely tried over before an eleven-judge panel.
 Judge Lawrance Van Dyke wrote a dissenting opinion, saying that the court should have allowed the previous ruling to stand.
-He noted that none of the current Supreme Court Justices had served in the Ninth Circuit and noted that opposition to the Supreme Court precedents on “the left coast” was common in second amendment cases heard by the Ninth Circuit.
+He noted that none of the current Supreme Court Justices had served in the Ninth Circuit and noted that opposition to the Supreme Court precedents was common in second amendment cases heard by the Ninth Circuit.

 Duncan v Bonta is the challenge to the “High-Capacity Magazine” ban, which Judge Roger Benitez found unconstitutional in 2017.
 In 2018 a three-judge panel of the Ninth Circuit Court of Appeals upheld Judge Benitez’s ruling.
 The Ninth Circuit, responding to a petition from the state, then vacated the ruling of the three-judge panel and reheard the case En Banc, meaning an eleven-judge panel.
 The En Banc ruling reversed Judge Benitez’s ruling.
 The case was appealed to the Supreme Court, which agreed to hear the case, vacated the Ninth Circuit ruling, and remanded the case back to the Ninth Circuit to reconsider the case in light of the Bruen decision.
 NYSRPA v Bruen is a Supreme Court decision that includes clear direction to inferior courts on how to handle second amendment cases.
 The Ninth Circuit in turn remanded the case back to Judge Benitez.
 Judge Benitez has again found the “High Capacity Magazine” ban unconstitutional, and issued an injunction against the state enforcing Penal Code Section 31320.
 Judge Benitez stayed his order for ten days to allow the state to appeal back to the Ninth Circuit Court of Appeals, which the Attorney General did.
 The Ninth Circuit assigned the petition for a stay to the 11-judge panel that previously heard the case, rather than the normal process of sending it to a three-judge “motions panel”, and the 11-judge panel granted the stay on Judge Benitez’ ruling.
 A hearing on the merits by the same 11-judge “En Banc” panel was held March 19, 2024.
 We are waiting for a decision.

-for a Preliminary Injunction against enforcing this.
+Jr. Shooting Sports Magazine v Bonta challenges the California ban on marketing or advertising firearms and firearm related products to youth.
+The district court denied the petition for a Preliminary Injunction against enforcing this.
 The denial was appealed to the Ninth Circuit Court of Appeals, where a three-judge panel ruled the district court erred in denial of an injunction.
 The state then petitioned for an En Banc review of the three-judge panel’s decision.
-On February 20, the petition for an En Banc review was denied, and the case was returned to the district court to reconsider the Preliminary Injunction.
+On February 20, 2024, the petition for an En Banc review was denied, and the case was returned to the district court to reconsider the Preliminary Injunction.
+The district court has not yet acted.
+On December 30, 2024, a motion for an injunction until the matter is resolved was denied.

 Boland V Bonta a challenge to the California Unsafe Handguns Act (AKA Pistol Roster) has been vacated and pended to Duncan v Bonta, which is the challenge to the “large capacity magazine” ban.
 Miller v Bonta, a challenge to the Assault Weapons Ban, had previously been pended to Duncan v Bonta.
 It appears the eleven judge En Banc panel will decide all three for the Ninth Circuit Court of Appeals.